James Rebhorn: Career

-In 1998, he played the District Attorney in the two part series finale of Seinfeld.
+In 1998, he played the district attorney in the two part series finale of Seinfeld.
 He appeared in supporting roles in Regarding Henry, The Game, The Talented Mr. Ripley and Meet the Parents.
 In 2003, he appeared in the Chris Rock film Head of State, as Democratic Senator Bill Arnot.
 In 2004, he appeared in the television miniseries Reversible Errors.
 His role in the short-lived and controversial NBC drama The Book of Daniel cast him as the father of the title character.
-From 2009 to 2013, Rebhorn played the recurring role of Reese Hughes, the FBI white collar division Chief, on White Collar.
+From 2009 to 2013, Rebhorn played the recurring role of Reese Hughes, the FBI white-collar division chief, on White Collar.

 Starting in 2011, Rebhorn appeared in the Showtime series Homeland as Frank Mathison, father of the series' main character Carrie Mathison, played by Claire Danes.
-His character suffered from bipolar disorder like Danes' character did.
+His character suffered from bipolar disorder like Danes's character did.
 However, Frank had been able to get it under control and became quite functional on a daily basis with the correct dosing of medications, and would often encourage Carrie to do the same.
 Rebhorn's death in 2014 meant his character died in the show as well.
-The season 4 finale of Homeland was dedicated to him.
+The fourth-season finale of Homeland was dedicated to him.

-In 2004 he appeared on Broadway as Juror 4 in the Roundabout Theatre Company production of Twelve Angry Men at the American Airlines Theatre.
+In 2004, he appeared on Broadway as Juror 4 in the Roundabout Theatre Company production of Twelve Angry Men at the American Airlines Theatre.

 Rebhorn appeared as a judge in Baby Mama.
 In the movie The Box, Rebhorn portrayed a NASA scientist.
 He had a recurring role on the series White Collar as Special Agent Reese Hughes.
 Rebhorn co-starred in the Comedy Central sitcom Big Lake in 2010.
 He played Max Kenton's uncle in the movie Real Steel in 2011.
 He starred as Oren in the miniseries Coma.
 Rebhorn starred as Gary Pandamiglio in the 2012 Mike Birbiglia comedy Sleepwalk with Me.

-In 2012, he played the role of Archbishop McGovern in "Leap of Faith", the 13th episode of the second season of the CBS police procedural drama Blue Bloods.
+In 2012, he played the role of Archbishop McGovern in "Leap of Faith", second-season episode of the CBS police procedural drama Blue Bloods.
 He co-starred in the romantic comedy The Perfect Wedding in 2013.
 His stage career included seven Broadway productions, as well as numerous appearances with New York City's Roundabout Theatre Company.